GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 {% Banner 'neutral' %}
 To highlight your grid layouts:
-1. Open Chrome DevTools with `cmd+opt+i` or `ctrl+alt+i`
+1. Open Chrome DevTools with `cmd+opt+i` or `ctrl+alt+i`.
-1. Select the Layout tab next to the Styles tab
+1. Select the Layout tab next to the Styles tab.
-1. Under the Grid layouts section, check on all the layouts
+1. Under the Grid layouts section, check on all the layouts.
-1. Change all the layout's colors
+1. Change the colors of all layouts.
 {% endBanner %}

 ### Just for gap